Beaver & Cub Camp

 Saturday Night – Beavers go to bed, but obviously not to sleep.
 Cubs – who are usually slightly more subdued from having stayed up late/gotten up early the night before! – follow shortly after.
 Sighs of relief/exhaustion from adults.

-Saturday Late Morning – Reflection circle, camp awards/prizes handed out.
+Sunday Late Morning – Reflection circle, camp awards/prizes handed out.
 Flag break.
 Parents collect children.
-Children usually asleep immediately on the way home.
+Children usually fall asleep immediately on the way home.

 Frequently Asked Questions